jehovahsays/JehovahsaysNetworth/README.md

 ## 🚀 Why Use MEV

-- **Offline‑first & portable** — once loaded, works with no internet.
+- **Offline‑first & Portable** — Once loaded, the application works completely offline, making it portable across devices.
-- **Simple deployment** — just static files, easy to host anywhere.
+- **Progressive Web App (PWA)** — Installable on desktop and mobile (iOS/Android) for a seamless, app-like experience.
-- **Secure and minimal** — no CDNs, no trackers, no third-party scripts.
+- **Secure and minimal** — No CDNs, no trackers, no third-party scripts.
-- **Ideal for personal wikis** — notes, journaling, docs, etc.
+- **Simple Deployment** — Just static files, easy to host anywhere (including your local PHP server via PHPwin).

 ---

 ## 🏗️ Architecture & Security Posture

-### Single-File Deployment

-- All code is in `index.html`, with optional `sw.js` for PWA support.
+### Multi-File PWA Architecture

+- The application is a Progressive Web App (PWA) distributed as static files (`index.html`, `sw.js`, `manifest.json`, `css.html`).
+- The **Service Worker (`sw.js`)** pre-caches all critical assets, guaranteeing instant loading even when offline.
 - No dependencies, no build step required.

 ### Storage Model: `localStorage`

-- Stores content in browser's local storage.
+- Stores content entirely in the browser's local storage.
-- No data leaves the client.
+- **No data leaves the client.**
 - Works offline by design.
-- Data may be lost if storage is cleared.
+- *Note: Data may be lost if browser storage is explicitly cleared by the user.*

 ### Security Hardened